Hotel Herman K – Cool and playful new spin on a luxury boutique hotel.

 Recommended Nearby Tours

 - Canal Tours of Copenhagen – Discover the gorgeous harbor and canals of Copenhagen, and some of its most photogenic locations, from historic palaces to iconic modern architecture, by boat.
 The tour lasts around 1 hour, with knowledgeable guides telling the story of gems like Christiansborg, the Black Diamond, Operaen (the Opera House), and Skuespilhuset (the Royal Theater).
 Tickets start at DKK 95.
-Tours leave from Nyhavn (0.3 mile, 7-minute walk) or Gammel Strand (0.2 mile, 4-minute walk).
+Tours leave from Nyhavn (0.3 mile) or Gammel Strand (0.2 mile).
 An alternative is to rent your own solar-powered GoBoat, complete with picnic table; find them at Islands Brygge.
-19-minute walk (1 mile).
+(1 mile).

 Best Nearby Restaurants

 - District Tonkin – Friendly, casual, and affordable Vietnamese favorite.
 Feast on salads, soups, or banh mi – warm baguettes crammed with fillings like marinated pork in 5 spice or steamed tofu and pickles.
-10-minute walk (0.5 mile) to the Dronningens Tværgade branch/11-minute walk (0.6 mile) to the Mikkel Bryggers Gade branch.
+10-minute walk to the Dronningens Tværgade branch (0.5 mile) or to the Mikkel Bryggers Gade branch (0.6 mile).

 Best Nearby Bars and Breweries

 - Brønnum – Lively bar in a gorgeous historic building by Kongens Nytorv.
 Enjoy the signature seasonal cocktails, the elegant décor, and the inner courtyard in summer.
-6-minute walk (0.2 mile).
+(0.2 mile).

 Best Nearby Cafes

 - Sonny – Trendy French-inspired coffee house serving single-origin coffees and delectable homemade cakes.
-8-minute walk (0.4 mile).
+(0.4 mile).

 Nearby Shopping & Cool Shops